PeterMosmans/gitlab-demolab/README.rst

    ./installer.sh

 This will fire up an instance of GitLab, three GitLab runners, capable of performing Docker-in-Docker commands, and SonarQube.

-The registration of the GitLab runners will be performed automatically.
+Then, you'll need to register the runners with a valid runner token, which needs to be created manually: Go to the Admin Area, click on Shared Runners, and click on New instance runner (``/admin/runners/new``).
+Select "Run untagged jobs" and click on Create runner.
+This will generate a new runner token.
+Copy the token.

+Then, execute the ``register-runners.sh`` script with that token as parameter.
+This script will register all runners that are up and running.

 Stopping / pausing the demolab
 ==============================